soxueren/atsd/administration/logging.md

 # Logging

-The database collects a set of logs in `/opt/atsd/atsd/logs` directory which are also downloadable from **Admin:Server Logs** page.
+The database logs are located in `/opt/atsd/atsd/logs` directory.

+The logs can be also downloaded from **Admin:Server Logs** page.

 Logs are rolled over and archived according to `/opt/atsd/atsd/conf/logging.properties` settings.